 Sarah was killed on an uncontrolled set.

-To all the writers and producers or that person with that vision for that shot – STOP!
-Ask yourself: does it really have to be in a location that will put the crew in danger?
-Surely, if you have the resources and experienced pros that can create the shot within the parameters mentioned above – consider it.
-But if something is so obvious to your human nature that the shot has probable RISK of injury; THINK HARDER.
+To all the Directors, Writers, and Producers with that vision for that shot – STOP!
+Does it really have to be in a location that will put the crew in danger?
+If something is so obvious to your human nature that the shot has probable RISK of injury; THINK HARDER.
 Be more creative, not less.
 STOP putting people in harms way!